datacoves/docs/docs/getting-started/Admin/configure-airflow.md

 # Configuring Airflow
-You don't need Airflow to begin using Datacoves, but at some point you will want to orchestrate / schedule your dbt jobs.
+You don't need Airflow to begin using Datacoves, but at some point you will want to schedule your dbt jobs.
+The following steps will help you get started using Airflow.
+Keep in mind this is the basic setup, you can find additional Aiflow information in the how-tos and reference sections.

 1. Start with the initial configuration of Airflow in your Datacoves environment.
-You may need to make changes to your repository to have the correct profiles path and DAG path.
+You may need to make changes to your repository to have the Datacoves default dbt  profiles path and Airflow DAG path.

     [Initial Airflow Setup](how-tos/airflow/initial-setup)

 2. Airflow will authenticate to your data warehouse using a service connection.
 The credentials defined here will be used by dbt when your jobs run.